sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

           ^^^^
 ```

-In 82% of our production Ruby files, we prevent calls to methods that don’t
+In 82% of our production Ruby files, we prevent calls to methods that don't
 exist and discover situations where a method is called with too many or too few
 parameters: